All Episodes

 Hello.

-Hi Rush thank you so much for having the courage to speak out.
+Thank you so much for having the courage to speak out.

-Um I have to admit that I'm guilty for being a part of the silent majority.
+I have to admit that I'm guilty for being a part of the silent majority.

-I'm a Christian conservative and a few weeks ago when this abortion issue took place in Texas and the words came out of someone's mouth that the Virgin Mary should have aborted Jesus that was the time where I I couldn't sit silently any longer it's time for Christian conservatives.
+And a few weeks ago, when this abortion issue took place in Texas and the words came out of someone's mouth that the Virgin Mary should have aborted Jesus, that was the time where I couldn't sit silently any longer.

-Who is it Nancy Pelosi who said that I I think it was a protester um out in Texas um opposed to abortion but my reason for calling is to encourage people to stand up for what we believe for this country.
+But my reason for calling is to encourage people to stand up for what we believe for this country.

-We are losing this country on a daily basis and we have So many people who don't want that to happen, but yet we all sit silently and it's just deteriorating daily.
+We are losing this country on a daily basis, and we have so many people who don't want that to happen, but yet we all sit silently and it's just deteriorating daily.

-I just want people to get involved at the local level.
+And what we were told there, and this is my reason for calling, I just want people to get involved at the local level.

-And it's not that you have to be uh one of those people involved.
+And it's not that you have to be one of those people involved if you just go, just get up off your bottom and go.

 Go to a school board meeting.

-Um you're paying taxes.
+You're paying taxes.

-But we we cannot sit silent any longer.
+But we cannot sit silent any longer.

 That's all just basically.

-Well, there's more than you can do more than that.
+Well, you can do more than that.

-There are countless grouse grassroots organizations that exist.
+There are countless grassroots organizations that exist.

 You said you can't change Washington.